SixArm/mast-cell-help/todo/quality-of-life-improvements/index.md

 **Medications**:

 Xolair.
 Ozempic.
-Cromolyn sodium: I do 4 times per day, 1 teaspoon per time, and went from going to the bathroom 15 times a day to 5; do not take other meds at the same time as cromolyn; wait at least 30 minutes.
+Cromolyn: I do 4 times per day, 1 teaspoon per time, and went from going to the bathroom 15 times a day to 5; do not take other meds at the same time as cromolyn; wait at least 30 minutes.

 Ketotifen 2 times per day.